tekumara/fakesnow/CONTRIBUTING.md

 - `feat` adding an unimplemented feature
 - `fix` fixing an already implemented feature

+Changes to behaviour covered by a test is considered a breaking change.
 Breaking changes are indicated with an exclamation mark in the title.

-New features and bug fixes require a minimal test case that mimics the behaviour of Snowflake and passes if run against a real Snowflake instance.
+New features and bug fixes require a minimal test case that mimics the behaviour of Snowflake and passes if run against a real Snowflake instance, or documents clearly where it deviates.